 First, select brushes based on your needs.
-Set up color, opacity and brush size (see tutorial).
+Set up color, opacity and brush size (find out how here).

 Take Notes and Add Annotations

 Insert images and add annotations with handwritings.
 We recommend using the fountain pen for writing as it resembles a real pen.
 Highlight important items with the marker.
+Add a fun, colorful flair with the rainbow pencil.
 You may change the opacity to make the highlights standout without blocking the original texts.

 Sketch & Draw